apache/bookkeeper/README.md

 * Checkout the project [website](https://bookkeeper.apache.org/).
 * *Concepts*: Start with the [basic concepts](https://bookkeeper.apache.org/docs/getting-started/concepts) of Apache BookKeeper.
   This will help you to fully understand the other parts of the documentation.
-* Follow the [Install](https://bookkeeper.apache.org/docs/getting-started/installation) guide to setup BookKeeper.
+* Follow the [Installation](https://bookkeeper.apache.org/docs/getting-started/installation) guide to set up BookKeeper.

 ## Documentation